Omnia Protocol Whitepaper

 Contributing the tokens to the DEX liquidity pools will ensure that OMNIA tokens can be traded when needed.

 Therefore, we want to reward users who help solve the liquidity problem on the decentralized liquidity provider platform.
-With respect to this, we will send half of the fee to the person who pledged the ETH/OMNIA pair on Uniswap.
 Of course, this will be distributed in proportion to the amount pooled by the user.

 As an important feature of our growth strategy, recommendations will become another important use case for OMNIA tokens.